GBR GUIDE TO A MAJOR EVENT

 Minors Traveling with an Adult

-Minors who are traveling with an adult who isn’t their parent or guardian are required to have the following documents:
+Minors who are traveling with an adult who isn’t their parent or guardian are recommended to have the following documents – and for some countries this will be required:

 • A signed FIE minor athlete travel form (available from [email protected] )